gillilanda/smaptoday/geemap_tutorial.md

 ```

 ## Choose clipping area
 Load the US states you would like to clip the data to.
-All lower 48 US states are included by defualt.
+All lower 48 US states are included by default.

 ```python